jorgenb/elasticshield/readme.md

 > TIP!
 Read this entire page before proceeding with setup.

 > PLEASE NOTE!
-This little project is very much work in progress and should not be considered production ready.
+This package is very much work in progress and should not be considered production ready.

 # Elasticshield